sensei-hacker/inavwiki/Boards,-Targets-and-PWM-allocations.md

 # INav Boards, Targets and PWM allocations

-Due to the complexity of output options available in iNav, dynamic resource allocation is not available.
 It can be difficult for an aircraft builder to determine if a particular board / target will meet their needs.

-Paweł Spychalski as published a [video](https://www.youtube.com/watch?v=v4R-pnO4srU) explaining why resource allocation is not supported by iNav.

 In order to offer some guidance, the following list is machine generated from the files under `inav/source/main/target` to provide a list of the options offered by supported boards.